 Maritime courts deal with cases to which the Maritime Code (674/1994) and other maritime legislation apply.

 The courts of first instance that are competent in maritime cases are listed in the Maritime Code.
 They are:

 Maritime declarations are given at maritime courts as provided in the Maritime Code.
 Masters of Finnish ships shall give a maritime declaration whenever:

 Masters of Finnish ships must also give a maritime declaration following a maritime incident

 If the Agency orders that a maritime declaration must be given or a cargo owner or cargo underwriter requests one, the master or owner must be notified.
-According to law, one of the two must give a report preceding maritime declaration.
+According to law, one of the two must give a written notofication for a maritime declaration.

 The purpose of maritime declarations is to fully identify all circumstances and actions leading to incidents and to compile all related documentation.

-The report preceding the maritime declaration shall be sent to the following address:
+The written notification for a maritime declaration shall be sent to the following address:

 Finnish Transport Safety Agency